-The sinus tarsi, known as the “eye of the foot” is a small cavity located on the outside of the ankle between the talus and calcaneus bones.
+The sinus tarsi, known as the “eye of the foot”.
+It is a small cavity located on the outside of the ankle between the talus and calcaneus bones.
 This can be felt as a deeper spot on the outside of the ankle that you can push your finger into.

-This cavity contains numerous anatomical structures including ligaments, joint capsule, blood vessels, fatty tissue and nerve endings that play a vital role to the balance receptors in the ankle.
+This cavity contains numerous anatomical structures.
+These include ligaments, joint capsule, blood vessels, fatty tissue and nerve endings that play a vital role to the balance receptors in the ankle.

 These structures within the sinus tarsi may be injured following an ankle sprain.
 Poor foot biomechanics and/or structural foot abnormalities could also make a person susceptible to this condition.